 Eco-Friendly Trash Bags – The Most Environmentally Friendly Options

 Even the most zealous plastic-purgers can find it hard to let go of trash bags.
 It just feels downright weird to have a naked trash can.
 You may worry about messes or having everything loose.
-And municipalities often encourage or even require trash bags in order to keep stray waste from flying out of trash cans and washing into waterways
+And municipalities often encourage or even require trash bags in order to keep stray waste from flying out of trash cans and washing into waterways.

 When you can’t refuse, reuse, recycle, or repair, what should you do?
 Are there any eco-friendly garbage bags that aren’t just greenwashing?